-I greased a square & circle 8″x8″ pan to make 2 cakes.
+*Why did you choose to make 2 cakes?
 I wanted to send over the second one to my in-laws as a ‘Thank you’ for all the help they did on our new back deck.
 Feel free to make this in one pan only using baking directions according to the type of boxed cake mix you use.
 Using two pans also makes the process of ‘turning the cake upside down’ easier.

-In the bottom of your greased pan pour the 1/2 cup of melted butter, dividing into each pan if your making 2 cakes.
+In the bottom of your greased pan pour the 1/2 cup of melted butter, dividing into each pan if you’re making 2 cakes.
 Then add your brown sugar again dividing if making 2 cakes.
-Place your cherries on top of the butter & brown sugar mix.

-Drain your pineapple into another bowl so that you can make sure you reserve the liquid to use for the cake mix.
+Drain the pineapple into another bowl so that you can make sure you reserve the liquid to use for the cake mix.
 Now add the pineapple to the pans.
-Then your shredded coconut.

 From our home in the Bottom Left of the Mitten to yours ~ Enjoy!